lionirdeadman/lionirdeadman.github.io/content/socrates-trans-issues-and-view-on-romantic-relationships.md

 +++
-title = "The Socratic method inconversations, trans issues and romantic relationships" date = 2021-08-13 slug_url = true
+title = "The Socratic method in conversations, trans issues and romantic relationships" date = 2021-08-13 slug_url = true